 As such, before you decide to purchase an iron supplement, make sure you can actually improve your iron intake by implementing optimal dieting practices.
 (Some of which I have mentioned)

-If your conclusion leads you to think that taking an iron supplement is the way to go, then consider some of the options we’ve just mentioned.
-They’re hands down, some of the best and most affordable solutions on the market.
+If your conclusion leads you to think that taking an iron supplement is the way to go, then consider the options we’ve just mentioned.
+They’re some of the best and most affordable solutions on the market.